Skip to content

 cd /opt/safecall

-sudo ./util.sh setup --defaults
+sudo ./util.sh system setup --defaults

 Complete Reinstall